 Patience and Discipline Most Important

-Technical analysis and fundamental analysis have both proven to be quite helpful in allowing traders to successfully speculate in stocks, commodities, and cryptocurrencies.
-However, both of these trading tools are useless until traders learn how to acquire patience and discipline throughout their trading careers.
+Technical analysis and fundamental analysis have both proven to be quite helpful in allowing Betfair Traders to successfully speculate in stocks, commodities, and cryptocurrencies.
+However, both of these Betfair Trading tools are useless until Betfair Traders learn how to acquire patience and discipline throughout their Betfair Trading careers.

 The real key to success is to teach yourself how to harness the power of patience and discipline.
 Your technical indicators and fundamental indicators will improve dramatically simply by learning to be a more disciplined trader.